mozi22/Introduction-To-Cloudera/README.md

    - The first path is to the twain file which should be present in `/user/cloudera`as mentioned in step 1 and the `/user/cloudera/wordcount` is the second argument which we are sending.
 This will be the output folder where our results will be saved in a file after our job completes.
 5. Once the result is saved in your output path file which will be named `part-r-00000`.
 You can view it using command 6.
 6. You can copy it back from hdfs to `cloudera local file system` using command 9 and rename the strange `part-r-00000` filename using command 10.

+**Note: The driver file RowCount has the 3rd task uncommented by default.
+You can comment any two task to export a jar file using the step 2 and follow steps from there.**